huikang/libnetwork-ovn-plugin/README.md

     insmod ./datapath/linux/*.ko

+Make sure that vport_geneve.ko is loaded otherwise the kernel may load an old version of geneve module.

 Start the OVS and OVN processes using the script in this repository:

 *Note*: Edit the following script for your own environment